LivingCat/Closed-Community-MaaS-Simulator/journal.md

     * Transport subsidy is now correct
     * Number of users in now correct

+# 06-05-2020
+* Added bicycling

+# 07-05-2020
+* Added run and choose mode for the descriptive scenario
+* More info being saved such as the number of users lost during each run

 # TODO
 * Check if something about the users or anything has to be erased from run to run
 * See how to change emissions values